va loan network white logo

 Habitat for Humanity New York City – Veteran Housing Program

-Habitat for Humanity collaborates with veterans to build affordable homes and promote housing stability.
-It offers zero-interest loans, requires sweat equity to lower costs, and provides long-term support and financial counseling to veterans.
+Habitat for Humanity collaborates with Veterans to build affordable homes and promote housing stability.
+It offers zero-interest loans, requires sweat equity to lower costs, and provides long-term support and financial counseling to Veterans.

 Find more information on Habitat for Humanity NYC.